vonshednob/pter/doc/pter.rst

     The font size to use for the task list.
 You can specify the size either in pixel (eg. ``12px``) or point size (eg. ``14pt``).
 Unlike pixel sizes, point sizes may be a non-integer number, eg. ``16.8pt``.

+  ``single-instance``
+    Whether or not qpter may only be started once.

+  ``clickable``
+    If enabled, this allows you to click on URLs (see option ``protocols`` in `General`_) to open them in a webbrowser, and to click on contexts and projects to add them to the current search.
+Disabling this option may improve performance.
+The default is ``yes``, ie. URLs, contexts, and projects are clickable.

 Keyboard controls